What Is Inner Conflict? It’s a Battle Between You and Yourself

 Philosophy has long asked questions like “What is a human being?” and “How should we live?”

-In that context, conflict is often seen as the gap between our ideals and reality.
+In that context, inner conflict is often seen as the gap between our ideals and reality.

 For example, the Greek philosopher Aristotle said,